ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/milgram.md

 Milgram is named for Dr. Stanley Milgram, a psychologist who researched the behavioral motivations behind social awareness in individuals and obedience to authority figures.
 He conducted several famous experiments during his professorship at Yale University including the lost-letter experiment, the small-world experiment, and the Milgram experiment.

-!!! info
-    Connections to Milgram can only be made from the Yale VPN (`access.yale.edu`)--even if you are already on campus (YaleSecure or ethernet).
-See our [VPN page](/clusters-at-yale/access/vpn) for setup instructions.
-If your group has a workstation (see [list](/clusters-at-yale/clusters/milgram-workstations)), you can connect using one of those.

 - - -

 ## Access the Cluster

-Milgram can be accessed through ssh:
+Milgram can be accessed via ssh:
 ```
 ssh netid@milgram.hpc.yale.edu
 ```

-or through its OOD web portal: [ood-milgram.hpc.yale.edu](https://ood-milgram.hpc.yale.edu)
+or through the Open OnDemand web portal: [ood-milgram.hpc.yale.edu](https://ood-milgram.hpc.yale.edu)

+!!! info
+    Connections to Milgram can only be made from the Yale VPN (`access.yale.edu`)--even if you are already on campus (YaleSecure or ethernet).
+See our [VPN page](/clusters-at-yale/access/vpn) for setup instructions.

 More information about how to access a cluster can be found at [Access the Clusters](clusters-at-yale/access).